(Giving a Stokes flow fluids demo at a Science Expo

 for elementary school kids and their parents)

 Most of our research falls under the umbrella of mathematical biology.
 We work in collaboration with undergraduate and graduate students and faculty researchers across many disciplines, ranging from mathematics, engineering, pathology and laboratory medicine, biology, and physics.

 Our focus is in biomechanics, mathematical physiology, and numerical methods for PDE.
-Currently our centralized research theme is cardiac flows in various stages of heart development, aquatic locomotion, and developing software tools for the greater scientific community.
+Currently our focus has been creating and analyzing models in aquatic locomotion using machine learning techniques, while developing software tools for the greater scientific community.
 To explore these, we couple mathematical modeling and simulation to both physical and organismal experiments in more traditional laboratory settings.

 If you are an undergrad and interested in possibly working together on a project or chatting about research, please send me an email!